cabraham/Books/DeepWork/README.md

 3 groups have been identified that will be successful in the *The Intelligent Machine Age*

-####  1. High-skilled workers
+#####  1. High-skilled workers
-- Low-skilled positions are being automated away but creates opportunities for high-skilled positions
+Low-skilled positions are being automated away but creates opportunities for high-skilled positions
 > "The key question will be: are you good at working with intelligent machines or not?"

-#### 2. The Superstars
+##### 2. The Superstars
- - technology has enabled new forms of work (remote).
- > It no longer makes sense, for example, to hire a full-time programmer, put aside office space, and pay benefits, when you can instead pay one of the world's best programmers, like Hansson, for just enough time to complete the project at hand
- - talent is not a commodity you can buy in bulk
+Extremely talented individuals will stand out from the crowd.
 > Hearing a succession of mediocre singers does not add up to a single outstanding performance

+> Talent is not a commodity you can buy in bulk

+They will have the ability to pick and choose according to their own terms the work they want to engage in.
+Technology enables this even further because of remote work.

-#### 3. The Owners
+##### 3. The Owners
- - those with the capital to invest in the new technologies
- - this book covers how to gain access to the first 2 groups
+The owners are those with the capital to invest in the new technologies This book covers how to gain access to the first 2 groups

+---

 **Two Core Abilities for Thriving in the New Economy**
 1. The ability to quickly master hard things.